More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 The classic finish par excellence but which gives a top result.
 Why not play with patterns to make your sewing project original and unique?

-Preferably choose a lining made of natural fiber such as poplin cotton or cotton lawn, which is quite affordable financially, or if you can afford it, why not a silk lining?
+Preferably choose a lining made of natural fiber like poplin cotton or cotton lawn, which is quite affordable, or if you can afford it, why not a silk lining?

 I find that it is one of the most beautiful finishes when you choose not to line your project.
 Of course, it requires time and precision, but what beautiful finishes once the coat is opened!

-This method is perfectly suited for medium or heavy weight wool projects but it also has a distinguished touch for trench coat finishes.
-We will just avoid it on fabrics that are too light for fear that the bias tape will weigh down the seams and cause distortions.
+This method is perfectly suited for medium or heavy weight wool projects but also has a distinguished touch for trench coat finishes.
+We just avoid it on fabrics that are too light, as the bias tape might weigh down the seams and cause distortions.

-For this method, you will need 20mm or 27mm bias tape if your fabric is thick.
+For this method, you will need 20mm or 27mm bias tape if your fabric is very thick.

 Fully bound jacket